-Over the past several years, I’ve held multiple different remote jobs working for forward-thinking, fast-growing companies that realized they didn’t need employees shuffling into a physical office every single day.
+Over the past decade, I’ve held multiple different remote jobs working for forward-thinking, fast-growing companies that realized they didn’t need employees shuffling into a physical office every single day.

 But, I don’t need to tell you that… if you’re here, then you’re already convinced that finding the best remote jobs is your best next move.
-And in today’s guide, we’ll be breaking down all of the best remote jobs websites I’ve personally used to land six-figure gigs both working from home full-time and as a freelancer over the years.
+And in today’s guide, we’ll be breaking down all of the best remote job sites I’ve personally used to land six-figure gigs both working from home full-time and as a freelancer over the years.

-One of the most common questions I get from readers considering whether or not a remote job is right for them, is if they can actually still work for a great company and still earn a comparable income.
+One of the most common questions I get from readers considering whether or not they should try getting a remote job (if it’ll be right for them), is if they can actually still work for a great company and still earn a comparable income.
 Today, the answer is a resounding YES.
+I’m a living testament to that, as the Head of Content at Close, a fully remote company.

 Just a few of the most recognizable brands currently hiring remote positions (today) include companies like Apple, Walt Disney Company, American Express, Cigna, Farmers Insurance, Merck, Adobe, Dell, Pfizer, Intuit, Cisco, MetLife, Wells Fargo, and Verizon… to name just a few of the literally thousands offering remote jobs.